 jumped out of an airplane, but you see what I mean.

-loved the outdoors and working the earth.
-By the time I was born, he'd given up
+outdoors and working the earth.
+By the time I was born, he'd given up farming, and I

-farming, and I grew up hearing stories of hardship mixed in with nostalgia for the
+grew up hearing stories of hardship mixed in with nostalgia for the independence and

-independence and beauty of living on the land.
-I have devotion to the land rooted in my
+beauty of living on the land.
+I have devotion to the land rooted in my bones, even

-bones, even though I live the life of a city person.
-I think my insider-outsider status
+though I live the life of a city person.
+I think my insider-outsider status gave me a

 What do you mean by that?